Core JavaScript Package Workflows

 What is the recommended strategy for publishing dual ESM/CJS packages?

-Use a bundler like tsup or Rollup to generate separate .mjs and .cjs outputs.
-Map them via conditional exports fields, ensure .d.ts files are generated for both, and set "type": "module" at the package root.
+Use a bundler like tsup or Rollup to generate separate .mjs and .cjs outputs, map them via conditional exports, emit .d.ts and .d.cts declarations for each condition, and set "type": "module" at the package root.

 When should I use overrides versus resolutions in a monorepo?